 An alternative route to Gold is to publish in an Open Access Journal but this is unlikely to be the prefered route for LBS research.

-LBS Research Online is the London Business School institutional repository containing research produced by our faculty published as journal articles, conference papers, book chapters, books and working papers, covering all business topics.
+LBS Research Online is the London Business School institutional repository containing research produced by our faculty published as journal articles, conference papers, book chapters and books, covering all business topics.